 Mr. Smick is chairman and chief executive officer of Johnson Smick International, Inc., a leading macroeconomic advisory firm based in Washington, D.C.
 Founded in 1985, the firm's clients include some of the world's most successful money managers.
 The firm's first client was Soros Fund Management.
 The Financial Times described Mr. Smick as "one of Washington's premier insiders" in the field of economic and financial policy.

-Mr. Smick is also the founder, editor, and publisher of the acclaimed quarterly The International Economy.
-Launched in 1987, the publication targets financial policy officials and market strategists.
-The publication’s editorial advisory board includes European Central Bank President Jean-Claude Trichet, Columbia University economist Jeffrey Sachs, and Harvard’s Martin Feldstein.
+Mr. Smick is also the founder, editor, and publisher of The International Economy magazine.
+Launched in 1987, the publication's readership includes many of the world's senior financial policy officials and market strategists.

 New York Times columnist David Brooks described Mr. Smick's first book, The World Is Curved, as "astonishingly prescient."
 Former President Bill Clinton called the book one of the top three books on the global financial crisis.
 Translated into dozens of languages, the book received the Gold Medal by the Axiom Business Book Awards as the year's "best book on international business and globalization."
 The book sold out in China in two-and-a-half weeks.

 Mr. Smick began his career in 1975 in Washington, D.C., as a professional staff member of the United States Senate.
 In 1979, at the age of twenty-six, he became chief of staff to a member of the congressional leadership.

 Mr. Smick has advised both Republican (Ronald Reagan) and Democratic (Bill Bradley) U.S. presidential candidates on economic policy.

 For a hi-res photo of Mr. Smick, click here.

 ARTICLES | CONTACT